0xdevalias/chrome-NewWindowWithTabsToRight/README.md

 ### Why?

 * I may be somewhat of a tab junkie..
 I like my tabs, ok!!
-* Recently started using  [Sesh](https://chrome.google.com/webstore/detail/sesh/emclpejnhkiogdlimfgipbdfpdcnhhoj?hl=en) to stash away my various workspaces of tabs till a later date when they actually become relevant again.
+* Recently started using [Sesh](https://chrome.google.com/webstore/detail/sesh/emclpejnhkiogdlimfgipbdfpdcnhhoj?hl=en) by [Yuji Kosugi](http://about.me/yujily) to stash away my various workspaces of tabs till a later date when they actually become relevant again.
 * In the heat of the tab filled moment, sometimes I forget to make a new window first, and thus ~~am~~ was left with the arduous task of manually dragging them into a new window.
 * Not anymore!!